Alexanderfrs/Simple-chatbot/README.md

 Of course, these implementation can be adapted for a more comprehensive set of alienbot responses.

-The code is written in Python 3.8 and requries the collections, responses, user_functions, re, spacy and nltk libraries.
+The code is written in Python 3.8 and requires the collections, responses, user_functions, re, SpaCy and NLTK libraries.
 To run the program, make sure that all three files ('script.py', 'responses.py' and 'user_functions.py') are in the same working directory of your preferred source-code editor.